vocation and daily schedule

 • shower, cook, eat, and other daily household chores: between 1 and 2 hours per day

-• sleeping: the necessary hours - about 7 to 8 hours per day
+• sleeping: the necessary hours - between 6 to 8 hours per day

-• working (or instead when explicitly asked: helping others in their (prayer) life): the remaining 3 to 4 hours
+• working for an income (or when explicitly asked: helping others in their (prayer) life and/or with their religious questions): the remaining hours

 As a contemporary Maronite hermit phrased his own experiences living this type of life: